 Loyle Campbell is the head of the Working Group on Environment for the EST. Previously serving as the Editor in Chief, this will be the second year he has worked with the organisation.
-Originally from Canada, he moved to Europe to pursue higher education.
-First studying a BSc in Political Sciences at the Vrije Unvieristeit Brussels and now following a Ma in International Energy at Sciences Po Paris campus.
+Originally from Canada, he moved to Europe to pursue higher education, first studying a BSc in Political Sciences at the Vrije Unviersiteit Brussels and now following an MA in International Energy at Sciences Po Paris campus.

 He has a background in the energy sector, working for five years in the Canadian oilfield.
 Throughout his studies, he has used this experience to engage in debates on environmental and energy policy.
 He has led student conferences on sustainability and chaired sessions debating the energy transition.
-He is particularly interested in exploring new energy technologies that can contribute to a decarbonised energy system that is both equitable and economically viable.
-In his spare time, he enjoys learning about obscure historical details and exercising.
+He is particularly interested in exploring how global powers compete for leadership in new energy technologies critical for decarbonization.
+He is currently developing this global perspective while working as a Rosenthal Fellow for the U.S. House of Representatives Select Committee on the Climate Crisis.
+After this placement, he hopes to learn more about China-EU climate cooperation by studying for a year in Beijing.
+In his spare time, he enjoys learning about obscure historical facts and exercising.

 Lena Grobusch – Deputy-Head of the Working Group

 Lena is currently serving as the deputy head of the working group.
-She is also pursuing the Erasmus Mundus Joint Master’s Degree in Environmental Science, Policy and Management in Austria, Greece and Sweden.
-German by nationality, she completed her BSc in The Netherlands and spent half a year studying abroad at the University of Sydney.
-Here, she became passionate about environmental politics and biodiversity conservation.
-Having conducted a Schuman Traineeship in the Secretariat of the ENVI Committee on the Environment, Public Health and Food Safety at the European Parliament in Brussels, Lena has a keen interest in environmental policy at the European level and in the topic of a green recovery from the coronavirus pandemic.
-Other topics that intrigue her are sustainable development, water governance and air pollution.
+She is also pursuing the Erasmus Mundus Joint Master’s Degree in Environmental Sciences, Policy, and Management in Austria, Greece, and Sweden.
+Originally from Germany, she completed her BSc in The Netherlands and spent half a year studying abroad at the University of Sydney.
+Here, she became passionate about environmental politics, biodiversity conservation, and climate change adaptation.
+Having conducted a Schuman Traineeship in the Secretariat of the ENVI Committee on the Environment, Public Health, and Food Safety at the European Parliament in Brussels, Lena also has a keen interest in environmental policy at the European level.
+She has recently completed an internship on climate change adaptation with Stockholm Environment Institute.
+Other topics that intrigue her are sustainable development, water governance, and air pollution.
 In her free time, she enjoys going running and hiking.

 Javier is an International Relations and Law student at UCM in Madrid (Spain).
 Currently, he is a Research Assistant for the Chain of International Relations at his university, where he studies global supply chains and the effects of conflicts on the environment.
 He combines it with being an intern at She Grows It in Washington D.C.
 Previously, he interned at the policy and advocacy department of Women Going Beyond and developed human rights education programs with Helsinki Spain.